keltia/calife/README.md

 - IRIX 5.x (probably 6.x too)
 - GNU Hurd

-In the pam/ subdirectory, you can find sample file for PAM configuration.
+In the pam/ subdirectory, you can find some sample files for PAM configuration.
 Choose the one suited to your system and pace it either inside `pam.conf` (Solaris up to 9) or within the `pam.d` directory under the `calife` name.

 - `macosx`    For MacOS X 10.3/Panther and up to 10.5/Leopard
 - `macosx10`  For MacOS X 10.6/Snow Leopard
+- `freebsd5`  For FreeBSD 5.x up to 8.x.
-- `freebsd5`  For FreeBSD 5.x and up.
+- `freebsd9`  For FreeBSD 9.x and up.
 - `solaris`   For Solaris 8, 9 et 10 (to be cut/pasted in pam.conf)
 - `linux`